Is there a current mine operation or mining property for this

 sold to achieve adequate funding?

-A minimum of 100 units will need to be sold to provide for the
+A minimum of 200 units will need to be sold to provide for the

-down payment on a viable leasehold, heavy equipment and the mining
+cost of operations, heavy equipment and the mining

 plant for the proposed mining operation.